raspberrypilearning/stamping-app/en/step_3.md

 Remember to keep running your project to test it.
 Is the program working as you had planned?

 --- /task ---

+*[App interface]: a set of features/menu so a user can input information and receive output from an app.

 --- save ---